TheCoderFactory/webappcoder/Tutorial-Giftify.md

 # Autogiftr

-This tutorial will help you build the Autogiftr app.
+This tutorial will help you build the Autogiftr app using RailsComposer.
+We will use the Carrierwave gem to upload images for your Gifts and FriendlyId for friendly URLs (better SEO).
+You will get more practice interacting with Devise (authentication) and CanCan (athorisation).

 ### Step 1.